lyndsielane/grid-website-template/README.md

 # grid-website-template

-A Website template built using the grid system.
+A responsive website template built using the grid system.

+View the template <a href="https://lyndsielane.github.io/grid-website-template/">here</a>.